 - Made to fit your life - Cook along to step-by-step recipes with Food Network Kitchen.
 Easily update to-do lists and calendars.
 Glance at weather and traffic on your way out.

 - New look, new sound - Echo delivers clear highs, dynamic mids, and deep bass for rich, detailed sound that automatically adapts to any room.

 - Voice control your entertainment - Stream songs from Amazon Music, Apple Music, Spotify, SiriusXM, and more.
 Plus listen to radio stations, podcasts, and Audible audiobooks.

 - Ready to help - Ask Alexa to play music, answer questions, play the news, check the weather, set alarms, control compatible smart home devices, and more.

-- Smart home made simple - With the built-in hub, easily set up compatible Zigbee devices or Ring Smart Lighting products (coming soon) to voice control lights, locks, and sensors.
+- Smart home made simple - With the built-in hub, easily set up compatible Zigbee devices or select Ring Smart Lighting solar lights and bulbs to voice control lights, locks, and sensors.

 - Fill your home with sound - With multi-room music, play synchronized music across Echo devices in different rooms.
 Or pair your Echo with compatible Fire TV devices to feel scenes come to life with home theater audio.

 Instantly Look in on Mom or Dad from Anywhere

 I was 400 miles away from my mother, but I always wanted to know if she was OK.
 I called her every day.
 She answered every day.
 Until the day she did not answer.

 Have you ever called your Mom, when you knew she was home, but she did not pick up the phone?
 After the second time she did not pick up, I started looking up her neighbors.
 I only knew some of my mom’s friends by their first names!
 If I had to do this all over again, I would have copied her neighbors’ numbers into my phone.